Jackie Guerra

-Jackie Guerra is an actress best known for being the star of the short-lived sitcom First Time Out.
+Jackie Guerra is an American actress best known for being the star of the short-lived sitcom First Time Out.
 She also co-starred in the PBS series, American Family in addition to co-starring roles in feature films, including a role as Selena Quintanilla’s drum playing sister Suzette Quintanilla in the Warner Bros. biopic Selena and opposite Woody Allen in Picking Up the Pieces.

 Her autobiography, Under Construction, was published in January 2006.